rotki/rotki/docs/api.rst

 .. http:put:: /api/(version)/actions/ignored

-   Doing a PUT on the ignored actions endpoint will add action identifiers for ignoring during accounting.
-Returns the list of all ignored action identifiers after the addition.
+   Doing a PUT on the ignored actions endpoint will add action identifiers for ignoring of a given action type during accounting.
+Returns the list of all ignored action identifiers of the given type after the addition.

    **Example Request**: